Former UW football star and longtime local horse-racing trainer Junior Coffey dies at 79

 “He always stood up for himself, but sometimes he realized it was baby steps.”

-Coffey was selected in the seventh round of the NFL draft in 1965 by Green Bay Packers.
+Coffey was selected in the seventh round of the NFL draft in 1965 by the Green Bay Packers.
 Playing mostly special teams, he was part of the Packers’ NFL championship team under coach Vince Lombardi.

 “Vince Lombardi said he was the most valuable special-teams player that they had,” Kathy Coffey said.

-Coffey was selected in the 1966 expansion draft by the Atlanta Falcons and rushed for a team-high 722 yards in each of his first two seasons, ranking sixth and ninth in the NFL, respectively.
+Coffey was selected in the 1966 expansion draft by the Atlanta Falcons and rushed for a team-high 722 yards in each of his first two seasons, ranking ninth and eighth in the NFL, respectively.

-His NFL career ended after the 1971 season, having rushed for 2,037 yards, and was ready for the next phase of his life as horse trainer.
+His NFL career ended after the 1971 season, having rushed for 2,037 yards as a pro, and he was ready for the next phase of his life as horse trainer.

 Coffey was introduced to horse racing while working at Longacres racetrack in Renton as he was attending UW.
 When he reached the NFL, he started buying racehorses.